 Do you have students sitting in your high school class who struggle to read fluently?
 Sure.
 We all do.
-The problem is that most bachelor programs do not prepare teachers to address this issue.
-How can educators focus on improving reading fluency issues in high school?
+The problem is that most teaching programs do not prepare secondary teachers to address this issue.
+How can educators focus on improving reading fluency issues in middle and high school?
 The answer is not black and white, but certain approaches can help.

 It’s important to emphasize that issues with reading fluency typically originate early on in students’ lives.
-Many high school students with fluency problems were not exposed to literacy-rich environments as infants, toddlers, and elementary students.
-High school teachers should not feel like fluency issues are a burden they must address in addition to the rest of their already demanding curriculum.
+Many secondary students with fluency problems were not exposed to literacy-rich environments as infants, toddlers, and elementary students.
+High school teachers should not feel like they need to address fluency issues in addition to the rest of their already demanding curriculum.

 Besides, poor fluency is not a dilemma that can be rectified with a few mini-lessons.
 It’s also important to note that it’s really not necessary to address fluency in the regular education classroom if it doesn’t impede students’ comprehension.
 Instead, teachers should recommend students who struggle with fluency for intervention services.
 If your school has a reading or literacy specialist or an RTI team, fill them in on your observations.